Stream Real-Time Events

 console.log(`Watching ${COLLECTION} for listings under ${MAX_PRICE_ETH} ETH...`);Reconnection and best practices

-- Automatic reconnection: The SDK handles reconnection automatically.
+- Automatic reconnection: The SDK reconnects with backoff and re-subscribes to every topic it was watching.
 Lost messages during disconnects are not re-sent (best-effort delivery).

 - Heartbeat: The SDK sends heartbeats to keep the connection alive.
 No manual ping is needed.